 We understand that financing intentional communities by grants can feel daunting for founders.
-We hope our free grants lists and experienced consultants can help.
-Unless otherwise noted, the lists on this page contain grants that individuals or groups can apply to without having non-profit status.
+We hope our free lists of foundations with aligned funding priorities gives you a place to start.
+Also, our experienced grant writing consultants may help.
+Unless otherwise noted, the lists on this page are mainly foundations that indicated individuals or groups might be funded without having non-profit status.

 Partners for Financing Intentional Communities by Grants